RayAndrade/TheRayCode/Csharp/Factory/README.md

 # TheRayCode
 ## Factory Design Pattern using c#
 For our example of the **Factory** pattern we will create an interface we call **Product**.cs.
 This interface will require one method.
-The code for **Product** looks like:
+The code for **Product** looks like the following:
 ```c#
 public interface Product
 {